concernedrat/tableplus-pg-visual-explain/README.md

 A TablePlus plugin that provides visual explain plan visualization for PostgreSQL queries using PEV2.

+> **Note:** I know the code is shit, it was basically put together in 2 hours a saturday night.

 ## Features

 - Visualize PostgreSQL EXPLAIN plans using PEV2